Press Release

 WASHINGTON, D.C. - Today, The Campaign for America First International Assistance (CAFIA), a 501(c)(4), announced the launch of three new ads in the districts of Reps.
 Juan Ciscomani, Gabe Evans, and Ryan Mackenzie, paired with the public release of new polling of voters across the country.
 This six-figure campaign focuses on how targeted, accountable, America First international assistance advances American security, protects taxpayers, and opens markets for U.S. workers—an approach rooted in American strength and leadership.

-As part of CAFIA’s launch, the organization commissioned a survey of 1,200 likely voters finds that when international assistance is focused on American priorities, voters respond positively and say they prefer leaders who champion this practical approach.
+As part of CAFIA’s launch, the organization commissioned a survey of 1,200 likely voters, which found that when international assistance is focused on American priorities, voters respond positively and say they prefer leaders who champion this practical approach.

 POLL HIGHLIGHTS